 Every South Carolina divorce is different.
-There are different facts, goals, issues, and complexities.
-This is especially true when the divorce involves a physician or dentist because of the unique issues that come into play and must be decided upon.
+That’s why you need an experienced Greenville divorce lawyer on your side.
+There are different facts, goals, issues, and complexities when the divorce involves a physician or dentist because of the unique issues that come into play and must be decided upon.

 What is the Divorce Process?

 The divorce process in South Carolina consists of the procedures and filing requirements that are involved in ending your marriage.
 This is basically the same in every divorce.

 The entire divorce begins with a Complaint for Divorce being filed with the South Carolina court.
 This isn’t a situation where you are setting yourself up for a fight in court.
 In fact, when dealing with the issues that arise in the divorce of a physician or dentist, staying out of the courtroom is one of the most beneficial things you can do.

 Once the issues are resolved, the South Carolina courts will issue a Divorce Decree, which ends your marriage.

 There are two types of child custody in South Carolina: physical and legal.
 Legal custody involves you being able to be a part of any major decisions that concern your child, such as religion, medical treatment, schooling, extra-curricular activities, etc. Physical custody involves which parent your child will live with the majority of the time.

 In a situation where you, your spouse, or both of you are dentists or physicians, your time at home could be limited.
 You may have obligations that involve caring for your patients and continuing education.
 It may be difficult for you to be present for your child’s sporting events, or even getting them to and from school.

 Because you may have to focus on your practice, your spouse may be focused on your child.
 Whatever the issues, the goal is to be consistent and do what is in the best interest of your child.

 Spousal support and child support are complex issues.
 With spousal support, both you and your spouse’s income has to be determined, but there are emotions involved in paying or receiving spousal support.